 Assisted living residents often undergo changes to their medication regimen, and the facility staff must be in regular communication with the residents' physicians to keep up with the latest directives.
 Your loved one’s physician should also be aware of their allergies, whether they habitually take over-the-counter medications, and some lifestyle information like their average caffeine intake, or whether they enjoy a glass of wine in the evening, as these can sometimes affect prescription medications.
 All new prescriptions or changes to prescriptions should be provided to the community in writing and become part of a resident’s file.
 Ask assisted living staff to see the written prescription record for your loved one, and check to make sure that alerts are posted clearly whenever a change is made to the medication routine.

 You don't want any gaps in your loved one's medication regimen — in fact, in some cases, skipping a few doses of medication can be quite dangerous.
 It's very important, therefore, that your assisted living staff stay on top of the need to keep medication refills up to date at all times.
 Ask about their reordering procedures to avoid problems.

-Especially when a new medication has been prescribed or an old one has been increased, it's important to keep an eye on your loved one for any dangerous or uncomfortable side effects.
+When a new medication has been prescribed or the dosage of an old one has been increased, it is important to observe your loved one for any noticeable side effects.
 Some seniors also have allergic reactions to some medications, and those must be monitored as well.
 Ask your assisted living community how they follow up on medication changes, how long they monitor for adverse reactions, and how they document and respond to any issues.